 - A broker will guide you through the entire loan application phases and manage the collection of critical paperwork, preparation of application forms and meeting all of the administrative and supporting documents requirements.

-- Mortgage Broker are lending experts who offer a large of range of lenders, loan types and rates for buyers.
+- Mortgage Brokers are lending experts who offer a large of range of lenders, loan types and rates for buyers.

 - Mortgage Brokers are generally smaller than banks which makes it easier to establish a more personal relationship.